col-intel/agency-owners-manual/README.md

 ## 🎯 Learning Goal
 What hypothesis are we testing?

-> "If we simplify the upsell flow, pilot client A will use it twice this week."
+> "If we bring in more prospects client A will ask us to expand out services?"

 ## 📦 Delivery Goal
 What will we ship or do to test it?